 3. To separate the processes out, create a copy of this file into the same location, and rename the file to NHServerCalendar.ini.

-Within NHServer, the clever programmers at NetHelpDesk have specified 6 parameters that can be used after the .exe path in the target line, to run different items of NHServer in different ways.
+Within NHServer, you can specify 6 parameters that can be used after the .exe path in the target line, to run different items of NHServer in different ways.

 You don’t need to know the other parameters here, you just need to know that if they are not being used, you specify the word blank to tell the program to ignore that parameter.